simonorzel26/openai-recursive-summarization/README.md

 This command will process the input text file, summarize it using the recursive summarizer, and save the output in the specified file.

-## Configuration
+### Configuration Options

+- **Batch vs Real-Time**: In the `config.json` file, you can specify whether to use async batch processing or real-time completions.
+Set `useAsyncBatch` to `true` for batch processing, or `false` for real-time processing.
-You can customize token limits, batch sizes, and other parameters in the `config.json` file according to your needs.
+- **Token Limits and Batch Sizes**: Customize token limits, batch sizes, and other parameters in the `config.json` file according to your specific needs.

 ## Development